 Depending on how well your kids walk, you may like to consider buying a train ticket.

-A 24 hour ticket costs €4.50 whilst a 5 day ticket costs €9.
-You can also use the ticket for city buses, trolley-buses, the tram, the metro and the suburban railway.
+A 24-hour ticket cost us €4.50 whilst a 5-day ticket cost us €9.
+You can also use the ticket for city buses, trolley buses, the tram, the metro and the suburban railway.

 You could save money by not eating out

-If you don’t wan’t to factor in meals, you’ll need to take picnics and snacks as well as bottles of water.
+If you don’t want to factor in meals, you’ll need to take picnics and snacks as well as bottles of water.
 You should allow for at least 1.5lt per person in the summer months.
+It really is super hot out there with no shade.

 You will start by visiting the The Athenium Agora which comprises of the ancient and the Roman agora as well as a museum.
 I really enjoyed the Agoras, funnily enough much more than the Acropolis.
 You should expect to spend at least two to three hours here.
 There is a lot of to see including the Temple of Hephaestus and the museum.